MICROLOAN PROGRAM

 How Our Microloan Program Works

 Requiring no collateral, loan groups of 10 to 25 borrowers receive $100-500 per person, with a 10-percent flat interest rate.
 After a six-month term, successful borrowers are eligible for follow-up loans and increased amounts.
 Built into the program is a requirement that they save at least 10 percent of the loan in order to receive a follow-up loan.
-Most women will tell you that this is one of their favorite parts of the loan program—it forces them to have savings.
+Most women will tell you that this is one of their favorite parts of the loan program—it forces them to have savings, which can otherwise be difficult in a culture where you are expected to share anything extra you may have.

 That money will be used again and again for new businesses as the loans are repaid, providing help when it is most needed.